-The synchronization messages (@, t), (\, t) are sent from a parent DEVS processor to its imminent children. (@, t) is used to tell the children to send their outputs and (\, t) tells the children to invoke their transition function (whether it corresponds to executing an external, internal or confluent
+The synchronization messages (@, t), (, t) are sent from a parent DEVS processor to its imminent children.
+A (@, t) is used to tell the children to send their outputs and (, t) tells the children to invoke their transition function (whether it corresponds to execute an external, internal or confluent transition).
+All outputs produced by a model are translated to (y, t) messages between a child DEVS processor and its parent.
+Finally, those external messages that arrive from outside the system or that are generated as a result of an output message being sent to an influencee are sent as (q, t) messages.

-Figure 41.
-Subclasses of SyntaxNode.